 The Jackson County Office of Emergency Management and Homeland Security will monitor the implementation of the policies and strategies contained within this plan.
 The Office of Emergency Management and Homeland Security will review hazardous events, their effect upon the community, and the degree to which hazard mitigation strategies were effective in protecting human life and minimizing property damage.
+The Office of Emergency Management and Homeland Security is protecting human life and minimizing property damage.
 The Office of Emergency Management and Homeland Security will oversee implementation activities by local units of government, agencies, and private sector entities.
 The plan will be amended when deemed necessary by the Office of Emergency Management and Homeland Security or upon the request of the State of Michigan or Federal government.
 In its evaluation of the Hazard Mitigation Plan, the Office of Emergency Management and Homeland Security will use the following criteria: